The views expressed by the host on this program, Rivet The Nation.

 Welcome to the program.

-Uh just wanted to uh comment on the uh beach renourishment here in Inner River County, we've been dealing with this for over a decade, and it's mainly been a county issue, but since the hurricanes, now it's become a state issue.
+We've been dealing with this for over a decade, and it's mainly been a county issue, but since the hurricanes, now it's become a state issue.

-Um and you know, that's that's one aspect, and of course the other is the fact that people like to come here to visit our beaches, and uh right now we don't have any for them to visit.
+And of course, the other is the fact that people like to come here to visit our beaches.

 So there's another economic impact.

-Yeah, I what he's responding to, folks, and we talked at a Laguna Beach landslide out there, and I reminded people that uh uh there's a lot of beaches in Martin County at Jupiter Island and Vero Beach were destroyed by the two hurricanes that went through here two weeks apart last uh September and October, and uh the people on Jupiter Island, particularly, uh wealthiest uh people in the well, the highest property values in the country, uh are asking the state to rebuild the beaches.
+Yeah, what he's responding to, folks, and we've talked to the Laguna Beach landslide out there, and I reminded people that a lot of beaches in Martin County of Jupiter Island and Vero Beach were destroyed by the two hurricanes that went through here two weeks apart last September and October.

-And there's oh how dare they?
+And there's, how dare they?

-Why it's their beach?
+Why, it's their beach.

 Why?